shadow-cs/delphi-leakcheck/README.md

 ### It can detect reference cycles ###

-`LeakCheck.DUnitCycle` unit implements cycle detection scanner that if given a reference will scan its reference graph to find any instances creating a reference cycle thus preventing the instance from freeing.
-This works only for managed fields ie. interfaces (and objects on NextGen).
+`LeakCheck.DUnitCycle` and `DUnitX.MemoryLeakMonitor.LeakCheckCycle` units implement cycle detection scanner that if given a reference will scan its reference graph to find any instances creating a reference cycle thus preventing the instance from freeing.
+This works only for managed fields ie. interfaces (and objects on NextGen) or if used together with `UseExtendedRtti` (enabled manually) any field with RTTI is supported.
 It can scan inside other objects, records, `TValues`, anonymous method closures, static and dynamic arrays (which mean it supports any of the `System.Generics.Collections` types).

-You can also manually register `TLeakCheckCycleMonitor` as `TestFramework.MemLeakMonitorClass` to integrate it into your tests.
+You need to manually register `TLeakCheckCycleMonitor` (or any descendants with more scanning options) as `TestFramework.MemLeakMonitorClass` to integrate it into your DUnit tests.

+You need to manually register `TDUnitXLeakCheckCycleMemoryLeakMonitor` (or any descendants with more scanning options) into the DUnitX's IoC container to integrate it into your DUnitX tests.

+    TDUnitXIoC.DefaultContainer.RegisterType<IMemoryLeakMonitor>(
+      function : IMemoryLeakMonitor
+      begin
+        result := TDUnitXLeakCheckGraphMemoryLeakMonitor.Create;
+      end);

 Cycle detector scanner can optionaly use extended RTTI information (see `TScanFlags`), so scanning for object (not just using interfaces) cycles in non ARC environment is possible, but note that RTTI generation is required, for objects not supporting extended RTTI (ie. closures), there is a fallback mechanism to classic solution.
 When using extended RTTI, the reference scanner may output field names holding the references as well (and add it as named edges for Graphviz, see bellow).